-Throughout the year 2021/22, a large number of staff who were usually based at the Civic Centre have worked from home, in response to the Covid-19 pandemic and resultant lockdowns.
-Staff have worked flexibly to ensure the same level of service is available to residents wherever possible, even though their working locations may have been different.
+Throughout the year 2022/23, a large number of staff who were previously based at the Civic Centre have worked part of the week from home, in a hybrid model that has developed since the Covid-19 pandemic and resultant lockdowns.
+Staff have worked flexibly to ensure the same level of service is available to residents, even though their working locations are now different.

-During 2021/22 the Council had 6 full time equivalent (FTE) staff who were trade union officials.
+During 2022/23 the Council had 6 full time equivalent (FTE) staff who were trade union officials.
 During the year these 6 FTE's each estimated that they spent up to 50% of their working hours on facility time.
 As a percentage of the Council's total annual salary payments this amounted to less than 1%.
 The Council does not pay trade union officials for time spent on trade union activities (for example branch meetings).